 Budapest’s fire hydrants now quench thirst as well as fire

-This is one of those useful, brilliant ideas that has no apparent downsides: the fire brigade can still use the hydrants in case of fire and Budapest locals and tourists don’t need to buy wasteful plastic bottles to quench their thirst.
-OK, scratch that: you might have something to lose from this if you’re a water bottling company, but for everyone else, it’s win-win.
+This is one of those useful, brilliant ideas that have no apparent downsides.
+Indeed, the fire brigade can still use the hydrants and Budapest locals and tourists don’t need to buy wasteful plastic bottles. to quench their thirst.
+OK, scratch that: you might have something to lose from this if you’re a water bottling company.
+But for everyone else, it’s a win-win situation.

 Turin’s controversial free balcony concerts

-Every Sunday at 17:00, there’s a “concertino dal balconcino”, a “little concert on the little balcony” of this apartment building in Turin that attracts neighbours and locals alike with its free spirit and lust for life.
+Every Sunday at 17:00, there’s a “concertino dal balconcino” in this apartment building in Turin.
+The “little concert on the little balcony” attracts locals and tourists alike with its free spirit and lust for life.

 At least, it used to attract them.
-Unfortunately, this little weekly happening has come under fire because of complaints raised by the neighbours about the noise, with even a legal case having been made against the ‘balconcino’ performers.
-It is true, the concert had become much more popular over the years since its beginnings in 2011, drawing more people and therefore creating more noise, but in the organisers’ defense, the concerts had always taken place during daytime and would rarely, if ever, last more than a single hour.
-The whole case has turned into a controversy about the fair use of public space and the right to peace and quiet.
+Unfortunately, this weekly happening came under fire because of neighbors raising complaints.
+There was even a legal case against the ‘balconcino’ performers.
+It is true, the concert had become much more popular over the years since its beginnings in 2011, drawing more people and therefore creating more noise.
+However, the concerts always took place during the daytime and rarely lasted more than an hour.
+The whole case turned into a controversy about the fair use of public space and the right to quiet.

-Our Spotter Dario decided that it was too difficult to tell if concerts would reliably be there Sunday after Sunday, so he has taken his article down from the Turin city blog, at least for the time being.
-Still, things are far from over yet: various happenings and different concerts are being organised in support of the right ‘to sing and play music for one hour each week’, and the artists don’t seem ready to give up the fight.
+Since it was too difficult to tell if concerts would be there Sunday after Sunday, our Spotter Dario decided to take down his article from the Turin city blog.
+Still, things are far from over yet.
+Various happenings and concerts are being organized in support of the right ‘to sing and play music for one hour each week’.
+Indeed, the artists don’t seem ready to give up the fight at all!

-You can read The Guardian’s piece on Concertino Del Balconcino for a more detailed overview of the story and visit the Concertino’s Facebook page for concert announcements, support protests and developments on the legal case.
+You can read The Guardian’s piece on Concertino Del Balconcino for a more detailed overview of the story.
+Also, on the Concertino’s Facebook page you’ll find concert announcements, support protests, and developments on the legal case.